-At the regular monthly meeting of the Historical Society of Berks county, head Tuesday evening November 13, 1600, A. G. Green, head, president of the society, read the following interesting sketch of the Bright family, in conformity with the request of the society made a short time ago.
-Mr. Green said:
+At the regular monthly meeting of the Historical Society of Berks county, heid Tuesday evening November 13, 1900, A. G. Green, Esq., president of the society, read the following interest-ing sketch of the bright family, in con-formity with the request of the society made a short time ago.
+Mr. Green said: said: